rehierl/html-outliner-spec/issue-associations-summary.md

 in the direction of the `<body>` element.

-The side effect of this step is that the `Node.parentSection` property has, depending on the property's node, two different meanings associated with it (i.e. inwards vs. outwards).
-The result is, that there currently is **no clear definition for this property**.
+The side effect of this step is that the `Node.parentSection` property has, depending on the property's node, two different meanings (i.e. inwards or outwards).
+The result is, that **this property can not be clearly defined**.

 But, as it turns out, this step is required as is ... see below